Mariano Sigman

 Key takeaways:

-- Insight into the hidden processes that influence everyday and strategic decisions
+- The hidden processes that shape everyday and strategic decisions.

 Key takeaways: